pippinbarr/cart253-2019/modules/core-variables/core-variables.md

 - First we write the special word `let`
 - Just like `function` means we're going to make a function, `let` means we're __declaring a variable__
+- It's like "__Let__ there be light!" except it's for making storage places for data instead of making the sun
 - This tells JavaScript we need it to create a new variable (and that we're about to tell it the information it needs to do this)
-- We __only use `let` when we're declaring the variable__ - when we use the variable later, we don't need to write `let` in front of it
+- We __only use `let` when we're declaring the variable__ - when we __use__ the variable later, we don't need to write `let` in front of it

 ???

 - In the Olde Days we used to declare variables in JavaScript with the word `var` instead of `let`, but those days are over.
+- In particular, in this class we're using ES6, the newest (for now) version of the language

 ---